Wise Owl Outfitters DoubleOwl Review

 The protection provided by a standard end-gathered hammock with no additional accessories is, of course, not going to be as good as that provided by the expedition models we tested.
 The voluminous fabric, however, does provide some protection from the sun, bugs, and a drizzle if you cocoon up in it.

 Along with their comfy hammocks, Wise Owl offers a line of affordable accessories to step up your hammock game from day-lounging to overnight sheltering.
-For around $125 you can buy a full shelter set up, a deal we think is pretty sweet even though we haven't tested their tarp or bug net yet.

 Like all the other similar models, the DoubleOwl is constructed of a smooth parachute fabric with triple interlocking stitching.
 We tried but really couldn't discern a difference between the fabrics and construction of any of the standard end-gathered hammocks.